Skip to main content

 data = ac.bucket("training-data")

-# Upload to a specific subdirectory
+# Upload to a specific key

-data.upload("~/labels.csv", remote_path="metadata")
+data.upload("~/labels.csv", remote_path="metadata/labels.csv")

 Job Methods